Logiqx/gps-wizard/docs/README.md

 - [UBX](formats/ubx.md) - u-blox Binary
   - Support for NAV-PVT messages

+Notes:

-Note: The vast majority of the file readers are bespoke, instead of using generic NMEA, UBX, libraries.
-This provides vastly improved load performance, typically an order of magnitude faster.
+- The vast majority of the file readers are bespoke code, instead of using generic libraries for GPX, NMEA, UBX, etc.
+- This provides vastly improved load performance, typically an order of magnitude faster for NMEA and UBX.